webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 some way, and causes the output to render differently.
 Filters contain one or more component ''filter effects'', some of which do intuitively obvious things (such as blur the image), and some of which only make sense when combined with other effects.
+(SVG filter effect elements are all prefixed ''fe''.)

 Filter effects are often chained together so that one effect's output becomes another effect's input.
 Filter effects may also operate on